-For demonstration purposes we use the European Centre for Medium Range Weather 92 Forecasts (ECMWF) Interim Reanalysis (ERA-I) (Dee et al. 2011) which is the latest of 93 the ECMWF Reanalyses.
-ERA-I covers the post 1979 period.
-It assimilates cloud and rainaffected satellite irradiances and has a greatly improved representation of the hydrological cycle 95 relative to its precursor, ERA-40.
+For demonstration purposes we use the European Centre for Medium-Range Weather Forecasts (ECMWF) Interim Re-Analysis (ERA-Interim) (Berrisford et al. 2011b,a; Dee et al. 2011), which is the latest of the ECMWF reanalyses.
+ERA-Interim covers the post-1979 period.
+It assimilates cloud and rain-affected satellite irradiances and has a greatly improved representation of the hydrological cycle relative to its precursor, the 40-yr ECMWF Re-Analysis (ERA-40).
 This makes it good for our purpose.
-Also ERA-I provides 96 the divergence of the vertically integrated moisture transport as data output, i.e. this provides 97 the actual value of the quantity we are trying to evaluate diagnostically from archived model or reanalysis data.
-However, it should be noted, because of the assimilation scheme this quantity does not balance the ERA-I P-E, even after accounting for the change over time of the 100 vertically integrated specific humidity (see Trenberth et al. (2011)).
-The original ERA-I data 101 is reported on 37 model levels which are ...
-We use the 1,5 degree longitude by latitude data.
-102
+Berrisford et al. (2011a) discuss the conservation of moisture in the ERA-Interim and conclude that mass adjustment of the moisture divergence is not necessary, and this was not done to the reported fields.
+Also, ERA-Interim provides the divergence of the vertically integrated moisture transport as data output: that is, this provides the actual value of the quantity we are trying to evaluate diagnostically from archived model or reanalysis data.
+However, it should be noted, in part because of the assimilation scheme, this quantity does not balance the ERA-Interim P - E, even after accounting for the change over time of the vertically integrated specific humidity (see Trenberth et al. 2011).
+ERA-Interim is based on an atmospheric model and reanalysis system with 60 levels in the vertical with a top level at 0.1 mb; a T255 spherical harmonic representation; and for surface and gridpoint fields, a reduced